 - White Rum: using rum is the base of this cocktail that makes it an adult drink.
 You can also use spiced rum, but the smoothness from the white version is key.

 - Strawberry Simple Syrup: simple syrup is just sugar and water heated together until the sugar melts.
-By muddling the in the strawberries into the syrup is adds more flavor and sweetness.
+By muddling the strawberries into the syrup is adds more flavor and sweetness.

 - Lime Juice: the lime juice helps the strawberries keep their bright color as well as balances the other flavors.